Compression, inversion, and approximate PCA of dense kernel matrices at near-linear computational complexity: Proof of accuracy of incomplete Cholesky factorization in the supernodal multicolor ordering

-\subsubsection{The cases \texorpdfstring{$s \leq d/2 \text{ or }s \notin \Naturals$}{s is small or not an integer}}
+\subsection{The cases \texorpdfstring{$s \leq d/2 \text{ or }s \notin \Naturals$}{s is small or not an integer}}

-Theorem~\ref{thm-decayCholeskyIntro} requires that $s>d/2$ to ensure that the elements of $H^s(\Omega)$ are continuous (by the Sobolev embedding theorem) and that pointwise evaluations of the Green's function are well defined.
-The accuracy estimate of Theorem~\ref{thm-decayCholeskyIntro} can be extended to $s\leq d/2$ by replacing pointwise evaluations of the Green's function by local averages and using variants of the Haar pre-wavelets of Example~\ref{examp-average} instead of variants of the subsampled Diracs of Example~\ref{examp-subsamp} to decompose $\Theta$ as in \eqref{eqn-gambletFact}.
-Numerical experiments also suggest that the exponential decay of Cholesky factors still holds for $s\leq d/2$ if the local averages of Example~\ref{examp-average} are sub-sampled as in Example~\ref{examp-subsamp}, whereas the low-rank approximation becomes sub-optimal.
-As illustrated in Table~\ref{tab-maternFrac3d}, for Mat{\'e}rn kernels we also numerically observe no difference (in accuracy vs.\ complexity) between integer and non-integer values of $s$.
+\cref{thm-decayCholeskyIntro} requires that $s>d/2$ to ensure that the elements of $H^s(\Omega)$ are continuous (by the Sobolev embedding theorem) and that pointwise evaluations of the Green's function are well defined.
+The accuracy estimate of \cref{thm-decayCholeskyIntro} can be extended to $s\leq d/2$ by replacing pointwise evaluations of the Green's function by local averages and using variants of the Haar pre-wavelets of \cref{examp-average} instead of variants of the subsampled Diracs of \cref{examp-subsamp} to decompose $\Theta$ as in \eqref{eqn-gambletFact}.
+Numerical experiments also suggest that the exponential decay of Cholesky factors still holds for $s\leq d/2$ if the local averages of \cref{examp-average} are sub-sampled as in \cref{examp-subsamp}, whereas the low-rank approximation becomes sub-optimal.
+As illustrated in \cref{tab-maternFrac3d}, for Mat{\'e}rn kernels we observe no difference (in accuracy vs.\ complexity) between integer and non-integer values of $s$.

-\subsubsection{Sparse factorization of \texorpdfstring{$\IKM = \KM^{-1}$}.}
+\subsection{Sparse factorization of \texorpdfstring{$\IKM = \KM^{-1}$}.}

 Let $L L^{\top} = \KM$ be the Cholesky factorization of the covariance matrix $\KM$.
 Writing $\rP$ for the order-reversing permutation,